 How do you know this worked?

-To verify that you've successfully created a mailbox policy for Outlook on the web and the new Outlook for Windows:
+To verify that you've successfully created a mailbox policy for Outlook on the web and the new Outlook for Windows, perform the following step:

-• In the EAC, click Permissions > Outlook Web App Policies, and look for your new mailbox policy.
+- In the EAC, go to Roles > Outlook Web App Policies, and look for your new mailbox policy.

 To verify that you've successfully created a mailbox policy for Outlook on the web and the new Outlook for Windows, do either of the following steps:

-• In the EAC, click Permissions > Outlook Web App Policies, and verify the policy is listed.
-You can select the policy and click Edit Edit icon. to verify the properties of the policy.
+In the EAC, click Roles > Outlook Web App Policies, select the policy and review the settings in the details flyout that opens.

 Get-OwaMailboxPolicy | Format-Table Name